What Is Gear Ratio and Gear Inches on A Fixie? (Explained)

 State Bicycle Co.
 Black Label 6061

-This is my daily ride, my trusty Black Label.
-It’s lightweight and beautifully crafted.
-Looks like a beast and rides like one too.
+This is my daily ride, my trusty Black Label It’s lightweight and beautifully crafted.
+It looks like a beast and rides like one too.
 I upgraded the saddle, but everything else is pretty much as it was out of the box.
 I highly recommend it.

 Gear ratio in decimal form